MPvHarmelen/mind-the-drone/README.md

 Thoughts
 ========
- - [ ]  It seems like `return calc || stop;` in `models/control.js`is a bad idea.
+ -  It seems like `return calc || stop;` in `models/control.js`is a bad idea.
     Isn't it better to send no command instead of telling it to stop?
- - [ ]  We could listen for commands coming from the view (separately from commands coming from the EEG)?
+ -  We could listen for commands coming from the view (separately from commands coming from the EEG)?
 To control whether EEG commands are executed, the view then just flips a boolean that is checked by the EEG.
- - [ ]  A second command executed before the first finished breaks things.
+ -  A second command executed before the first finished breaks things.
 Solutions:
      - [ ]  Save a boolean in the `state` of a drone showing whether it's already obeying a command.
 If it is, the current command is ignored.
      - [ ]  Save a queue somewhere.
 Every executed command is added to the queue and the drone (magically?) executes all commands in the queue.
-     - [ ]  Save the end of the last command as a time stamp in the state of a drone and have `ExecuteCommand` start the command at that moment.
+     - [X]  Save the end of the last command as a time stamp in the state of a drone and have `ExecuteCommand` start the command at that moment.
+            There doesn't seem to be a "execute at time stamp" function in Node, but there is a "execute after delay" function.
+This could be hacked by correctly delaying both the start and stop messages.

 Attributions
 ============